cits3007/cits3007.github.io/assets/labs/lab05.md

 Check `man strncasecmp`, and you'll see it requires `#include
 <strings.h>`, which is missing from the C code. `man strdup` tells us
-that this is a Linux/POSIX functions, not part of the C standard library; to inform the compiler we want to use POSIX functions, we should add a line `#define _POSIX_C_SOURCE 200809L` to our C code.
+that this is a Linux/POSIX function, not part of the C standard library; to inform the compiler we want to use POSIX functions, we should add a line `#define _POSIX_C_SOURCE 200809L` to our C code.
 Furthermore, it'll be useful to make use of *static asserts*, so we